LordMikkel/Born2beroot/README.md

 | `netstat` | Network statistics tool for connections and routing tables |

 📊 Monitoring Script

-The monitoring.sh script provides a comprehensive overview of the system's status.
-It collects and displays the following information:
+The monitoring.sh script provides a comprehensive overview of the system's status

-Architecture: Operating system and kernel version Physical CPU: Number of physical cores
-Virtual CPU: Number of virtual processors
-Memory Usage: Used/total memory and percentage
-Disk Usage: Used/total disk space and percentage
-CPU Load: Current utilization percentage
-Last Boot: Date and time of the last system start
-LVM Use: Indicates if the system is using LVM
-TCP Connections: Number of established TCP connections Logged Users: Number of currently connected users
-Network: IP and MAC address of the network interface
-Sudo: Number of commands executed with sudo

 ```
 #!/bin/bash